 - 1.1.
 This section outlines the submittal requirements at each design stage and the responsibilities of the Designer of Record during each phase.
 Submittals are required at 20 percent completion (schematic design), 40 percent completion (design development), 70 percent completion (preliminary construction documents), 99 percent completion (completed construction documents), and 100 percent completion (final construction documents).
-Drawings in every submittal shall be as discussed in Section 2040, with the exception of design presentation boards.
-Specifications formatting is discussed in further detail in Section 2050. - 1.2.
+Drawings required in each submittal shall be as discussed in Section 2040, with the exception of design presentation boards.
+Specifications format is discussed in further detail in Section 2050. - 1.2.
 Written Comments.
 After each review, the Designer of Record will be furnished written comments to be annotated and returned to the BIA.
 Comments shall be annotated as A=Concur, D=Do Not Concur, or E=Exception. - 1.2.1.
 Comments annotated with D or E shall be explained to justify noncompliance with the comment.
 Comments annotated with A may also be annotated with additional comments.
 These annotations will, in addition to explanations previously required, include a brief annotation for all comments concurred with as to what action was taken and where. - 1.2.2.
-The Designer of Record shall furnish all annotated comments to the BIA no later than 14 calendar days after receipt of all comments associated with the particular submittal. - 1.2.3.
+The Designer of Record may request a meeting or phone conference to discuss D or E comments with the BIA.
+Schedule meetings no later than 7 calendar days after receipt of all comments for each submittal Phase.. - 1.2.3.
+The Designer of Record shall furnish all annotated comments to the BIA no later than 14 calendar days after receipt of all comments for each submittal Phase. - 1.2.4.
 After each submittal, the Designer of Record shall make any corrections necessary.
 The Designer of Record shall not proceed or initiate any work on any successive design level prior to receipt of approval of the preceding design level.